The Mathematics of Knowledge Discovery Efficiency (KEDE)

 KEDE definition

-Inputs represent the knowledge developers lack before starting a task i.e. the missing information or knowledge that needs to be discovered, which is measured in bits.
+Inputs represent the knowledge individuals lack before starting a task i.e. the missing information or knowledge that needs to be discovered, which is measured in bits.

 The amount of missing information is measured in bits using Claude Shannon's Information Theory[1], and is the average number of binary "Yes/No" questions asked to gain the knowledge required to produce the output.